Car Sharing and Taxis Archives

-Need help getting around in Russia?
+Need help getting around in Saudi Arabia?
 Check out our listing of expat-friendly taxi and car-sharing services and get from A to B more easily:

-Citimobil is a car-sharing, lift, and scooter-hire service based in Russia.
-They operate in Moscow and several other cities.
-Their fleet includes a range of vehicles, including economy, comfort, business, and minivans.
-Download Citimobil’s handy app to get to your destination.

-Yandex Go is a taxi-booking service operating in Russia, Eastern Europe, and Central Asia.
-They have a range of vehicles available in their fleet, and you can even specify if you have large amounts of luggage, bicycles, or skis.
-Simply input your location and your destination to get moving.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing